-Drive for a Living: 9 Jobs That Put You Behind the Wheel
+9 of the Best Driving Jobs That Put You Behind the Wheel

 I used to chauffeur an attorney.
 I was paid a set fee for the day, which lasted from four to eight hours, and meals were included.
 While I drove, the lawyer could review case files and dictate letters for later transcription.
 Since his hourly rate exceeded my entire day’s pay, it made sense for him to have a driver on any multi-hour trip.
-It was only an occasional gig, but it was nice to get paid to drive.
+It was only an occasional gig, but it was nice to have one of the best driving jobs around.

 One of the most common driving jobs is operating a truck; the Bureau of Labor Statistics (BLS) puts the number of tractor-trailer truck drivers in the U.S. at about 1.6 million.
 And if you’ve ever thought about driving a truck for a living, now is the time to get started.
 A growing shortage of truck drivers means many companies are now paying signing bonuses as well as covering drivers’ licensing fees.
 There are likely about 35,000 open jobs now, and that shortfall may grow to 240,000 in the coming years, reports Reuters.